 Esperanto may not have achieved the goal of ubiquity and international peace, but it has become the most widely spoken constructed language in the world.
 Much of its success has to do with its design as a language.
 The grammar is very regular and easy to learn, but it also has a flexible and poetic nature that facilitates wordplay and artistic expression.

-For this episode I talked with Sam Green, director of the live documentary Utopia in Four Movements.
+For this episode, I talked with Sam Green, director of the live documentary Utopia in Four Movements.
 “What’s a live documentary?”, you ask.
 Good question.
 Quoth the website: “In this ‘live documentary,’ filmmaker Sam Green cues images and narrates in person while musician Dave Cerf performs the soundtrack.”

-I also spoke with the linguist Arika Okrent, who wrote a really great book called In the Land of Invented Languages: Esperanto Rock Stars, Klingon Poets, Loglan Lovers and the Mad Dreamers who tried to Build a Perfect Language.”
+I also spoke with the linguist Arika Okrent, who wrote a really great book called “In the Land of Invented Languages: Esperanto Rock Stars, Klingon Poets, Loglan Lovers and the Mad Dreamers who Tried to Build a Perfect Language.”
 There’s a large section on Esperanto, as well as the other dominant, modern-day, invented language: Klingon.